E-3 Sponsorship

 Acquiring E-3 status

-If eligible, the OIS will either file a petition with USCIS or provide guidance on how to acquire the E-3 status overseas.
+If eligible, the OIS will either file a petition with USCIS or provide guidance on how to acquire the E-3 visa and status from overseas.
 Generally, if the employee is outside the United States, the OIS will review, complete, and submit a Labor Condition Application (LCA) to the U.S. Department of Labor (DOL).
-Once the LCA is certified, the Australian citizen then presents the necessary evidence to a U.S. consular officer to apply for an E-3 visa.
-The OIS will assist the sponsoring department to write a support letter, and this letter should be provided to the Australian citizen along with the Instructions to E-3 Employees.
-The instructions specify the list of documents the Australian citizen will need to apply for E-3 visa at a U.S. Consulate overseas.
-With an E-3 visa, the Australian citizen can then apply for admission to the U.S. in E-3 status at a U.S. port of entry.
+Once the LCA is certified, OIS will provide it and a list of documents required to apply for an E-3 visa at a U.S. Consulate.
+Once the E-3 visa is issued, the Australian citizen can then apply for admission to the U.S. in E-3 status at a U.S. port of entry.

 If the Australian citizen is already inside the United States and has no plans for international travel, the OIS will submit a petition to the USCIS to obtain or extend their E-3 status.
-There is a $460 fee and $2,500 premium processing fee.
+The hiring department would be responsible for the $510 regular processing fee and $2,805 premium processing fee.
 The employee can begin work at UMB once the E-3 petition is approved.